 Go for a better way to manage your video assets

 We created Imagen Go for marketers and other creative teams looking to solve their video production problems.
 It provides marketing teams with the features they need to manage and share their creative assets, and realise the full benefits of their video production budget.
 Among other features, Imagen Go lets you:

 - Store everything in one place

 Whatever your video marketing strategy, Imagen Go supports you to store and share digital media between stakeholders.
 It makes it easy to find content, collaborate on creative projects and bring campaigns to market quicker.
 And with source files, outtakes and other content always ready to hand, Imagen Go ensures you can use and repurpose all your assets, cut together multiple takes, formats and approaches from existing content, and really maximise your return – whatever your video marketing budget.

 Want to spin your existing assets into video marketing gold?
-Sign up for an Imagen Go free trial and discover how our light-weight digital asset management tool can boost the return on your video investment.
+Sign up for an Imagen Go account and discover how our light-weight digital asset management tool can boost the return on your video investment.